pendyalasyam/systemdesign/README.md

 * Save and exit.
 Then, restart your terminal or logout/login.

+* list of open connections * sudo ss -tnp | grep 17997 | wc -l

 DB Replication:
 1. WAL based recovery is straight forward.
 Undo log based recovery can be done but replication is not straight forward
 2. WAL/Undo logs are definitely needed because some db writes are done on Virtual memory first and updated on actual physical disks
-3.

-* list of open connections * sudo ss -tnp | grep 17997 | wc -l
+3. DB backup is for disaster recovery and DB WALs are for system crashes.